New tips for MTD - last updated 08/07/25

 ICAEW is publishing tips for agents in its weekly TAXwire publication in the run-up to the start date for MTD income tax.
-Tips published to date are listed below and we will continue to add to the list as more tips are published.
+Some of the tips published to date are listed below.
+We will continue to add to the list as more tips are published.

 - If you are already authorised by a client for self assessment (SA) that authority will be recognised for MTD income tax.
 You need to set up a link between your agent services account (ASA) and the agent accounts you use for SA.
 This service is available in the ASA.
 You will only be able to see which accounts are linked, not the individual clients.